-Putin touts new 'invincible' missile capable of piercing US defenses
+Putin claims new 'invincible' missile can pierce US defenses

 "It will be practically invulnerable," he said.
 "The speed will be hypersonic."

+While Putin has said his new weapons would be able to evade US missile defenses, US officials have long pointed out that their system is designed to respond to a missile launch from a rogue nation such as North Korea or Iran.
+US nuclear policy is aimed at deterring Russia through the modernization of the US arsenal.

+The official CNN spoke to said the United States believes Putin's remarks were made largely for domestic political consumption ahead of elections on March 18.

+In his remarks, the Russian President said Moscow's new arsenal had been developed in response to Washington's moves.
 Putin has long fumed over the decision of President George W. Bush to withdraw from the 1972 Anti-Ballistic Missile Treaty and deploy missile defenses.
-In his remarks, the Russian president said Moscow's new arsenal had been developed in response to Washington's moves.

 "We are creating state-of-the-art systems for Russia's strategic weapons in response to the unilateral US withdrawal from the ABM Treaty," Putin said.